Edmund1645/gridsome-storyblok-blog/README.md

-# Default starter for Gridsome
+# Gridsome Storyblok Blog

-This is the project you get when you run `gridsome create new-project`.
+This is the project you get when you run `gridsome create https://github.com/Edmund1645/gridsome-storyblok-blog`.

 ### 1. Install Gridsome CLI tool if you don't have